AltahhanAi/Data_Science/docs/content/unit5/05_07_probabilistic_view_of_loss_function_for_classification.md

-#Probabilistic view of loss function for classification
+# Probabilistic view of loss function for classification (optional)

 !!! success "Learning outcomes:"
 	After completing this **optional** lesson you should be able to: